 Similarly, in October 2022, we announced that our Phase 2 CATALINA trial evaluating NGM621 in patients with geographic atrophy, or GA, secondary to age-related macular degeneration, or AMD, did not meet its primary endpoint and, in December 2022, Merck notified us that it would not exercise its option to license NGM621 and its related compounds or the related ophthalmology bundle option and, as a result, those options expired unexercised in January 2023.
 Further, Merck did not elect for us to continue to conduct R&D on any compounds from our other ophthalmology programs that were subject to the collaboration, which are preclinical and directed to undisclosed targets.
-Such an election would have resulted in an extended or tail period in which Merck would continue to fund our R&D of such ophthalmology compounds.
-Because Merck did not make such an election, we do not have any funding from Merck to pursue such ophthalmology programs after we complete certain wind down activities related to NGM621, and if we choose to develop these programs further, we will be responsible for funding them.
-As a result, while our ophthalmology programs, including NGM621, are now wholly-owned by us, further development of those programs is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM621 or the preclinical ophthalmology programs unless our portfolio prioritization changes and we have access to the necessary capital to fund such development.
+Such an election would have resulted in an extended or tail period in which Merck would continue to fund our R&D of such ophthalmology programs after we complete certain wind down activities related to NGM621, and if we choose to develop these programs further, we will be responsible for funding them.
+As a result, while our ophthalmology programs, including NGM621, are now wholly-owned by us, further development of those programs is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM621 or the preclinical ophthalmology programs unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.

 We do not know whether Merck will elect to exercise its option to license any CVM-related preclinical candidates that remain subject to the collaboration.
-Accordingly, the anticipated benefits to us of the collaboration with Merck may never be realized and it possible that the Amended Collaboration Agreement will be terminated without Merck exercising its option to license any other programs or product candidates.
+Accordingly, the anticipated benefits to us of the collaboration with Merck may never be realized and it is possible that the Amended Collaboration Agreement will be terminated without Merck exercising its option to license any other programs or product candidates.

 Moreover, under the Amended Collaboration Agreement, Merck has the unilateral right to terminate all or part of the agreement at certain times and under certain circumstances.
-Merck also may unilaterally terminate its R&D funding for programs that remain within the scope of the collaboration if we are acquired by a third party or in the event of an uncurred material breach by us.
-Subject to certain limitations, Merck may partially terminate the Amended Collaboration Agreement for convenience as it relates to any future licensed program, as they did with respect to MK-3655 in January 2023 (effective in late April 2023) and with respect to our growth differentiation factor 15, or GDF15, agonist program, which included product candidates NGM395 and NGM386, in 2019.
+Merck also may unilaterally terminate its R&D funding for programs that remain within the scope of the collaboration if we are acquired by a third party or in the event of an uncured material breach by us.
+Subject to certain limitations, Merck may partially terminate the Amended Collaboration Agreement for convenience as it relates to any future licensed program, as they did with respect to MK-3655 (NGM313) in April 2023 and with respect to our growth differentiation factor 15, or GDF15, agonist program, which included product candidates NGM395 and NGM386, in 2019.
 Merck may also unilaterally terminate the Amended Collaboration Agreement as it relates to its rights to research and develop small molecule compounds.
 It may also unilaterally terminate the Amended Collaboration Agreement with respect to a specific licensed program in the event of an uncured material breach by us.
 If Merck terminates a program as a result of our uncured material breach, then we would lose our option to participate in a global cost and profit share arrangement if not yet exercised as of the time of termination and lose our co-detailing option (whether or not exercised as of that time) for the relevant licensed program.